machine-learning-glossary/glossary/jekyll/content/terms/bag-of-words.md

 Often, bag-of-words models will only include the $k$ most frequent words in a corpus.
-This reduces the memory needed to store relatively-infrequent words, and the underlying representation of the document is mostly the same.
+This reduces the memory needed to store relatively-infrequent words, and the underlying representation of the document is mostly the same because common words dominate the document.

+Bag-of-words models are often highly effective at representing documents in tasks like classification, clustering, or topic modeling.
+But they can struggle with tasks where word order matters, like sentiment analysis and machine translation.
+For example, in a bag-of-words model, the phrase *"dog bites man"* and *"man bites dog"* have identical representations.

 See also: